stolostron/stolostron/README.md

-# stolostron
+# Welcome to the Stolostron Project
 Getting started with Red Hat Advanced Cluster Management for Kubernetes?
+You're in the right place!
+The Stolostron project houses the projects built into [Red Hat Advanced Cluster Management for Kubernetes](https://www.redhat.com/en/technologies/management/advanced-cluster-management).
 This repo contains tools, integrations, and suggestions to jumpstart your multicluster and multicloud presence!

+## Looking for Development Preview Content?

+If you're looking to try out our Development Preview content - you're in the right place!
+Visit our [Development Preview Section](./dev-preview/) to discover, install, use, and provide feedback for our development preview content.
+Your feedback will help us shape the future of these features!

+## Getting Started Resources

-## Day 0
+### Day 0

 | Description | Link |
 |-------------|------|